A bit about Manu:

 I had a stint in the public service managing contracts for the Ministry of Social Development (Child, Youth & Family) for two years and since 2004 have been the Director of a small social research and management company I started with a business partner.

-During my first term on Gisborne District Council I have been on the Community Development Committee (Deputy Chair), Environment & Policy Committee, Hearings Committee, Regional Transport Committee and Civil Defence (all councillors).
+During my time on Gisborne District Council I have been on the Community Development Committee (Deputy Chair), Environment & Policy Committee, Hearings Committee, Regional Transport Committee and Civil Defence Committee – I was appointed Chairperson of the Regional Transport Committee in 2013.

-In addition to my Council responsibilities, I am continuing to work as a self-employed researcher and project manager.
+In addition to my Council responsibilities, I am have continued to work as a self-employed researcher and project manager.
 I do work for a couple of national organisations and some local projects.

 In a voluntary capacity I am involved with a number of community organisations including: